ennolan/jenkins-ans/README.md

 We welcome your feedback and suggestions!
 If you encounter any issues or have ideas for improvements, please [open an issue](https://github.com/ennolan/jenkins-ans/issues).

-## Contributing

-Contributions are always appreciated!
-If you'd like to contribute to this project, please follow our [contribution guidelines](link-to-contribution-guidelines).

 ## License

-This project is licensed under the [MIT License](link-to-license-file).
+This project is licensed under the [MIT License](https://github.com/ennolan/jenkins-ans/blob/main/LICENSE).